A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 ## Attack Scenario

 On a standalone Windows 10 machine, an attacker sends a phishing email containing a malicious payload disguised as a critical software update.
-The victim downloads and executes the payload, establishing a reverse TCP connection to the attacker’s machine using DS Viper.
-To make the attack more realistic, the attacker employs techniques to bypass Windows Defender.
+The victim downloads and executes the payload, establishing a reverse TCP connection to the attacker’s machine using Metasploit.
 The attacker escalates privileges, creates a new user account, and compromises the machine, gaining admin access.
 Sensitive data is exfiltrated from the machine, and the attacker clears logs to erase traces of the attack.

 ## Skills Learned: